Tips for Flying With Older Cats

 Thank you so much for the question -- as a caring pet owner, your concerns are certainly understandable.

 Before moving older pets, we do advise talking to your veterinarian to discuss the possible risk factors and requesting they perform a geriatric exam.
-If it helps, know that we've helped many older pets move safely both domestically and internationally and we've gathered several tips for traveling with an older dog that apply to cats, as well.
+If it helps, know that we've helped many older pets move safely both domestically and internationally and we've gathered several tips for flying with older cats to help shed light on this process.

 It definitely helps to crate train pets of all age and temperament before a move, so also take a look at our tips for how to crate train a cat.
 For cats who tend to get stressed during travel, helping them feel as comfortable as possible with the travel crate can make a huge difference.